CaelFormanek/ExploringtheBitcoinCryptocurrencyMarket/README.md

 # Predicting-Blood-Donations
 Use of machine learning package sci-kit learn to predict if students are likely to donate glood given the chance.
+This project is guided with the help of instruction from datacamp.com

 <br />
 <br />
 This is important because it can give blood drive centers more efficient planning when they are scheduling a mobile blood drive (in which they travel to different universities to ask for blood donations from students).